Md-Lk/Portfolio/Python/ReadMe.md

 The development workflow was semi-automated with GenAI (Claude, Gemini), and involved ERDs specified in plantUML along with manual unit testing.

+Work was done in a group of 3, with ~80-90% of the part shown developed individually.

 ![API in construction](https://github.com/user-attachments/assets/a4699734-ce91-4cdb-9f1e-ad5947aa45dd)